Fundamentals of Teaching Dhamma:

 November 8, 2025

-Our focus this month will be on retreats, managing offerings that are longer and often residential.
+The focus this month will be on retreats, managing offerings that are longer and often residential.
 The topics we will explore include:

 a.
 Content and schedule preparation